Chaganti-Reddy/Face-Mask-Detector/README.md

 - __[Numpy](https://numpy.org/):__
   Caffe-based Single Shot-Multibox Detector (SSD) model used to detect faces

-## Datasets
+## :file_folder: Datasets
-The dataset used can be downloaded here - [Click to Download](https://github.com/chandrikadeb7/Face-Mask-Detection/tree/master/dataset)
+The dataset used can be downloaded here - [Click to Download](https://github.com/Chaganti-Reddy/Face-Mask-Detector/tree/main/Face-Mask-Detector/dataset)

 This dataset consists of __7388__ images:
 - `face_no_mask`: 3,846 images